ahmetsenturk/masters-thesis/content/related_work.typ

 #import "/utils/todo.typ": TODO
 #pagebreak()
-= Related Work
+= Related Work <related_work>
 #TODO[
   This is again not perfect, need to go over this.
-  Especially the LLM part .The second part is rather ok - the first part feels a bit not connected.
+  Especially the LLM part.
+The second part is rather ok - the first part feels a bit not connected.
 ]
 Contemporary research on personalised, automated feedback converges on two main streams.
 The first investigates how LLMs can be prompted and constrained to generate pedagogically sound feedback at scale.
-The second explores learner profiling and adaptive learning, laying the foundations for tailoring the feedback to each student's competencies, progress, and preferences.
+The second explores learner profiling and adaptive learning, laying the foundations for tailoring the feedback to each student's competency status, progress, and preferences.

 == Large Language Models for Feedback Generation Recent studies have begun to explore how LLMs can be guided to produce pedagogically sound feedback.
 Cohn #text("et al.", style: "italic") show that adding an explicit chain-of-thought section to the prompt improves the logical consistency of score explanations for short-answer questions @cohn2024.
-Jauhiainen #text("et al.", style: "italic") report near-human agreement when ChatGPT-4 is asked to grade and comment on academic essays, suggesting that state-of-the-art LLMs can reliably assess discourse-level quality @jauhiainen2024.
+Jauhiainen #text("et al.", style: "italic") report near-human agreement when ChatGPT-4 is asked to grade and give feedback on academic essays, suggesting that state-of-the-art LLMs can reliably assess discourse-level quality @jauhiainen2024.
 Complementary work by Lohr #text("et al.", style: "italic") demonstrates that prompt templates can be tuned through expert-in-the-loop iterations to yield distinct feedback genres (e.g., corrective, elaborative) with over 95 % success (63 / 66 cases) @lohr2024.
 Dai #text("et al.", style: "italic") go further, noting that ChatGPT not only summarises student performance more fluently than human instructors but also offers process-level advice that could foster self-regulated learning @dai2023.

 Across these studies, a recurring theme is the need for richer context: Morales #text("et al.", style: "italic") emphasise personalisation for diverse MOOC populations, while Pathak and Ria show that injecting task-specific rubrics helps LLMs align feedback with instructional objectives @morales2024 @ria2025 @pathak2025.
 Stamper #text("et al.", style: "italic") argue that future prompt-engineering should pull in multilayered student-model data—knowledge, affect, and metacognition—to reach the level of adaptation offered by classical intelligent-tutoring systems @stamper2024.